PierrunoYT/claude-3-artifacts/README.md

 These guidelines ensure that your component will work correctly in the rendering area.
 # Sonnet Web UI

-This project is a web-based user interface for interacting with Claude 3.5 Sonnet, an AI model by Anthropic, using the OpenRouter API.
+Sonnet Web UI is a React-based web application that provides an interface for interacting with the Claude 3 Sonnet AI model via the OpenRouter API.
+It features a split-screen layout with a chat interface on the left and a React component rendering area on the right.

 ## Features

-- Chat interface for communicating with Claude 3.5 Sonnet
+- Chat interface for Claude 3 Sonnet AI
+- Real-time React component rendering with automatic updates
 - Dark mode toggle
-- Secure API key management
-- Real-time React component rendering
-- Syntax highlighting for code blocks
+- Syntax highlighting for code blocks in chat
+- Responsive design using Tailwind CSS
+- Enhanced error handling and user-friendly error messages
+- Improved React code validation and error reporting

 ## Getting Started